How to Design REST API? The Twitter Example

 Problem Statement

-Assuming that you are a software developer of Twitter and you are asked to develop an API of the tweeting feature.
-In this tutorial, we will show you how to design the tweeting APIs as well as the steps involved in generating the Java API code and API document from your design.
+Assuming that you are a software developer at Twitter and you have been asked to develop an API for the tweeting feature.
+In this tutorial, we will show you how to design the tweeting APIs, as well as the steps involved in generating the Java API code and API documentation from your design.

-Before we dive into the steps, let's take a look at the REST APIs of Twitter as we are going to work on designing the API of the service they provided.
-In particular, check out the POST statuses/update API, which will be the API that we are going to design.
+Before we dive into the steps, let's look at the REST APIs of Twitter, as we are going to work on designing the API for their service.
+In particular, check out the POST statuses/update API, which is the API we are going to design.

-Instead of just outlining the steps involved in using the REST API design tool, we will also explain some of the practical problems that you may encounter in real-life situations, and to provide you with design methods for solving these problems.
+Instead of just outlining the steps involved in using the REST API design tool, we will also explain some practical problems you may encounter in real-world scenarios and provide design methods for solving them.
 Here is an outline of what will be covered in this tutorial:

-1. Develop an object model for your REST APIs
+1. Developing an object model for your REST APIs

-2. Designing REST API by re-using the object models developed
+2. Designing a REST API by reusing the developed object models

 Designing an Object Model for Your REST API

-An object model is collection and representation of API objects (i.e. classes) that are used by the APIs.
-It provides an overview of all main API objects used by the services as well as their inter-relationships.
+An object model is a collection and representation of API objects (i.e., classes) used by the APIs.
+It provides an overview of all main API objects used by the services, as well as their inter-relationships.

-You build an object model to facilitate the re-use of API objects in different APIs design.
-Take Twitter as an example, there are four main objects in their APIs: Tweets, Users, Entities and Places.
+You should build an object model to facilitate the reuse of API objects in different API designs.
+Using Twitter as an example, there are four main objects in their APIs: Tweets, Users, Entities, and Places.
 These objects are used by different Twitter APIs.
-Imagine if you don't have an object model, you will probably re-create the same objects when designing different APIs.
-This is not just time-consuming, but also make it difficult to keep the object specification consistent.
+Without an object model, you would probably re-create the same objects when designing different APIs.
+This is not just time-consuming but also makes it difficult to keep the object specifications consistent.

 So let's start by designing an object model.
-Since there are quite a number of objects involved in the Twitter API, we are not going describe them class by class, attribute by attribute.
-We will just provide an outline of steps.
-By the end of this section, you can download a project file with complete object model in it.
+Since many objects are involved in the Twitter API, we will not describe them class by class or attribute by attribute.
+We will provide an outline of the steps.
+By the end of this section, you can download a project file with the complete object model.

 1. Let's create a diagram to design the object model.
 To create a Class Diagram, select Diagram > New from the toolbar.